PM Modi's UAE visit postponed | International

 PM Modi's UAE visit postponed

-Prime Minister Narendra Modi, who was scheduled to visit United Arab Emirates (UAE) in January, has been postponed, sources said on Wednesday.
+Prime Minister Narendra Modi's visit to United Arab Emirates (UAE) which was expected to take place in January has been postponed, sources said on Wednesday.

 - Country: